We have two maternity departments based at Altnagelvin Hospital in Londonderry and the South West Acute Hospital in Enniskillen:

 All consultant antenatal clinics in South West Acute Hospital are transferred to Omagh Hospital

-One nominated partner may accompany a woman attending for the following scan appointments: Dating Scan (from Monday 20 July 2020), 20 week Anomaly Scan, and Fetal Medicine Scan.
+One nominated partner may accompany a woman attending for the following scan appointments: Dating Scan, 19 week Anomaly Scan, and Fetal Medicine Scan.
+There are no visitors permitted in ante-natal or post-natal ward areas.
+A birthing partner can be present during active labour and up to 1 hour after birth.

 - Early Pregnancy Assessment Service (Altnagelvin)